mahajanpooja/Classification-of-Breast-Cancer/README.md

-# A simple machine learning model on Breast-Cancer data
+# Classification of Breast-Cancer data

 ## Table of Content